kevinegstorf/vanilla-chuck/README.md

 - add favorite button that can be toggled √

 ### Tomorrow
-- add service workers and create cache for code
+- add service workers and create cache for code √
 - add manifest
-- add assets for PWA
+- add assets for PWA √
-- add offline mode
+- add offline mode √
-- make 404 work
+- make 404 work √
-- finish all service worker stuff
+- finish all basic service worker stuff√

-## Later
 - add client side DB in localstorage
     - create favorites in DB
     - store selected joke as favorite